Psychology: Consolidation and funding

 One of the earliest psychology societies was La Société de Psychologie Physiologique in France, which lasted from 1885 to 1893.
-The first meeting of the International Congress of Psychology sponsored by the International Union of Psychological Science took place in Paris, in August 1889, amidst the World's Fair celebrating the centennial of the French Revolution.
+The first meeting of the International Congress of Psychology, sponsored by the International Union of Psychological Science, took place in Paris in August 1889, amid the World's Fair celebrating the centennial of the French Revolution.
 William James was one of three Americans among the 400 attendees.
 The American Psychological Association (APA) was founded soon after, in 1892.
-The International Congress continued to be held at different locations in Europe and with wide international participation.
+The International Congress continued to be held at different locations in Europe, and with wide international participation.
 The Sixth Congress, held in Geneva in 1909, included presentations in Russian, Chinese, and Japanese, as well as Esperanto.
-After a hiatus for World War I, the Seventh Congress met in Oxford, with substantially greater participation from the war-victorious Anglo-Americans.
+After a hiatus due to World War I, the Seventh Congress met in Oxford, with substantially greater participation by the war-victorious Anglo-Americans.
 In 1929, the Congress took place at Yale University in New Haven, Connecticut, attended by hundreds of members of the APA.
 Tokyo Imperial University led the way in bringing new psychology to the East.
 New ideas about psychology diffused from Japan into China.

 American psychology gained status upon the U.S.'s entry into World War I. A standing committee headed by Robert Yerkes administered mental tests ("Army Alpha" and "Army Beta") to almost 1.8 million soldiers.
 Subsequently, the Rockefeller family, via the Social Science Research Council, began to provide funding for behavioral research.
 Rockefeller charities funded the National Committee on Mental Hygiene, which disseminated the concept of mental illness and lobbied for applying ideas from psychology to child rearing.
 Through the Bureau of Social Hygiene and later funding of Alfred Kinsey, Rockefeller foundations helped establish research on sexuality in the U.S. Under the influence of the Carnegie-funded Eugenics Record Office, the Draper-funded Pioneer Fund, and other institutions, the eugenics movement also influenced American psychology.
 In the 1910s and 1920s, eugenics became a standard topic in psychology classes.
-In contrast to the US, in the UK psychology was met with antagonism by the scientific and medical establishments, and up until 1939, there were only six psychology chairs in universities in England.
+In contrast to the US, in the UK, psychology was met with antagonism by the scientific and medical establishments, and up until 1939, there were only six psychology chairs in universities in England.